 by applying a set of 7 read voltages, as illustrated in Fig. 2.
-In this example, page B0 can be read by applying a single read voltage (V4), page B1 requires two read voltages (V2, V6), and to retrieve information from page B2 requires four read voltages (V1, V3, V5, V7).
-3D TLC manufacturers provide commands that can be used to apply different offsets to the default read voltages, allowing the NAND controller to adapt to changes in the $V{TH}$ distributions that occur over time or under certain operating conditions.
+Page B0 can be read by applying a single read voltage (V4), page B1 requires two read voltages (V2, V6), and to retrieve information from page B2 requires four read voltages (V1, V3, V5, V7).
+3D TLC manufacturers provide commands that can be used to apply different offsets to the default read voltages, allowing the NAND controller to adapt to changes in the V{TH} distributions that occur over time or under certain operating conditions.